-No. 14 Michigan rips Wisconsin 38-17; Badgers’ Mertz injured
+No. 14 Michigan routs Wisconsin 38-17; Badgers QB Mertz hurt

+“Against a tough, physical team, I thought our team played really physical,” Harbaugh said.
+“We matched it every bit.”

+And once Wisconsin quarterback Graham Mertz went down with a chest injury, the Badgers’ chances of continuing their recent run of home domination in this series pretty much disintegrated.

-MADISON, Wis.
-(AP) — Cornelius Johnson caught both of Cade McNamara’s touchdown passes and No. 14 Michigan remained unbeaten Saturday with a 38-17 victory over Wisconsin, which lost starting quarterback Graham Mertz to a chest injury.
+Cornelius Johnson caught both of Cade McNamara’s touchdown passes and Michigan remained unbeaten Saturday with a 38-17 victory over Wisconsin, marking the Wolverines’ first victory at Camp Randall Stadium since 2001.

-Wisconsin (1-3, 0-2 Big Ten) trailed 13-10 and had the ball to start the third quarter when Mertz was sacked by Daxton Hill on a third-and-9 play.
-Mertz and tight end Jake Ferguson both went to the locker room with chest injuries after that play, and neither returned to the game.
+Wisconsin (1-3, 0-2 Big Ten) trailed 13-10 when Mertz and tight end Jake Ferguson left with chest injuries early in the third quarter.
+Mertz got hurt when he was sacked by Daxton Hill.

-Once Mertz and Ferguson departed, Michigan scored 25 straight points to put the game out of reach.
+After Mertz and Ferguson departed, Michigan (5-0, 1-0) scored 25 straight points to put the game out of reach.

-“It didn’t make a difference who was on the other side of the ball,” Michigan linebacker David Ojabo said.
+“It didn’t make a difference who was on the other side of the ball,” said Michigan linebacker David Ojabo, who had 2 1/2 of the Wolverines’ six sacks.
 “It was just a relentless effort.”

-The Wolverines (5-0, 2-0) won at Madison for the first time since 2001 by shutting down Wisconsin’s rushing attack, something Michigan had failed to do the last couple of seasons.
-Michigan had lost in each of its last five trips to Camp Randall Stadium.
+Badgers coach Paul Chryst said Mertz went to the hospital for evaluation but otherwise had no immediate update on either injury.

+Saturday’s game marked a dramatic reversal from the last two meetings between these teams.

 McNamara went 17 of 28 for 197 yards.
 Highly touted freshman quarterback J.J.
 McCarthy also played and had a 1-yard touchdown run plus a 56-yard touchdown pass to Daylen Baldwin.

 Mertz was 8 of 15 for 115 yards with a touchdown pass to Chimere Dike before getting hurt.
-Chase Wolf replaced Mertz and went 3 of 8 for 52 yards with an interception and a touchdown pass to Clay Cufiff.
+Chase Wolf replaced Mertz and went 3 of 8 for 52 yards with an interception, a fumble and a last-minute touchdown pass to Clay Cundiff.

-Michigan led 10-0 and outgained Wisconsin 122-minus-2 for the first 20-plus minutes of the game as the Badgers failed to complete a pass or get a first down on any of their first four possessions.
+Michigan led 10-0 and outgained Wisconsin 122 yards to minus-2 for the first 20-plus minutes of the game.
+An 18-yard touchdown pass from Mertz to Dike with seven seconds left in the half got Wisconsin within 13-10.

-The Wolverines opened the scoring on a flea flicker that resulted in McNamara’s 34-yard touchdown pass to Johnson.
-McNamara and Johnson connected again on a 13-yard score in the fourth quarter.

-Wisconsin got back in the game by scoring on its last two possessions of the first half.
-Mertz connected with Dike on a 36-yard completion and an 18-yard touchdown on consecutive plays to get Michigan’s lead down to 13-10 with seven seconds left in the first half.

-But once Mertz went down, the Badgers never threatened again.
+But once Mertz got hurt, the Badgers never threatened again.

+“The difference in us this year is that when we’re in a fight, we’re confident we’re going to win that fight,” McNamara said.
+“This team didn’t panic at all when the fight came to us.”

 HONORING ALVAREZ